 - Season the Dover soles with salt and white pepper.
 Dip on both sides into flour and then pat off the excess.

 - Heat the oil in a large well-seasoned or non-stick frying pan.
-Add one of the soles, lower the heat slightly and add a small piece of the butter.
-Fry over a moderate heat for 4–5 minutes, without moving, until richly golden.
+Add one of the soles, lower the heat slightly, and add a small piece of the butter.
+Fry over moderate heat for 4–5 minutes, without moving, until richly golden.
 Carefully turn the fish over and cook for a further 4–5 minutes until golden brown and cooked through.
-Lift on to a serving plate and keep warm.
+Lift onto a serving plate and keep warm.
 Repeat with the second fish.

 - Remove the bones as described in my Rick Stein’s Fish & Shellfish video skills guide.